 Others like coccidia thrive in confined spaces and are the most common causes of diarrhea in young goats who are yet to fully develop their own immunity.

-The provision of ample browsing areas also decreases the instances of ingestion of parasitic eggs from grazing forages.
+The provision of sizeable browsing areas also decreases the instances of ingestion of parasitic eggs from grazing forages.

 How Many Goats Per Acre of Rotational Grazing

-As a goat farmer raising goats for profit, you might opt for the rotational grazing system instead of increasing the number of goats if you own a couple or more acres of land.
-This system involves dividing your pasture into paddocks and erecting barriers between the paddocks so that the goats can only graze in one of the paddocks at a time.
+As a goat farmer raising goats for profit, you might opt for the rotational grazing system instead of continuous grazing.
+This system involves dividing your pasture into paddocks and creating barriers between the paddocks so that the goats can only graze in one of the paddocks at a time.

-The ideal maximum number of goats per acre for rotational grazing remains six to eight or whatever capacity you determined your farm can host.
+The ideal maximum number of goats per acre for rotational grazing remains six to eight, but with correct management, can increase.
+With rotational grazing, you have the ability to allow a pasture to regenerate with no animals grazing it.
+This also gives you the option to plant more forages in the pasture as it sits empty.
+This could allow you to raise the stocking rate, as long as the soil quality allows.
 The advantage of this approach is the risk of overgrazing the pasture is minimized as you will just move the herd to the next paddock when they seem to have depleted their current pasture.
 Learn what to feed goats to gain weight, especially when raising meat goats.

 How Much Land Do Goats Need

 The recommended stocking ratio of goats per acre when goat farming is between six to eight if you want them to stay healthy and grow.
-You can tweak this number when raising goats depending on the size of your goats and your farm’s available resources.
+You can tweak this number when raising goats depending on the size of your goats, your farm’s available resources, and your land management choices.

 Learn more about adding goats to your homestead or small farm.
 Whether you want to raise meat goats such as kiko goats or dairy goats such as nubian goats or toggenburg goats, or a breed such an alpine goat which is good for both milk and meat, there is a breed for you and the acreage you own.